-To use the projector over a wireless network, install the optional Epson 802.11b/g/n wireless LAN module.
-Do not install any other type of wireless LAN module.
+To use the projector over a wireless network, install the EPSON 802.11b/g/n wireless module in the projector.
+Do not install any other type of wireless module.

 Caution: Never remove the module while its indicator light is green or flashing, or while you are projecting wirelessly.
 You may damage the module or lose data.